-As the traditional classroom shifts online, teachers and students are adjusting and adapting to distance learning.
+As the traditional classroom shifts to blended or hybrid online learning, teachers and students are adjusting and adapting.
 Home technology access varies from family to family which can impact a student’s ability to respond to classwork while at home.
 In a 2015 questionnaire by the National Assessment of Educational Progress “80 percent of 8th-graders reported using a computer for schoolwork on a weekday”.
 In cases where a computer is not available to a student, a smartphone may be.
-This is where the newest Edulastic update shines through.
+This is where phone capabilities on Edulastic shine through.

 To increase accessibility to education, our engineers made Edulastic compatible with smartphones.
-Now when teachers give assignments, lessons, or assessments on Edulastic, students can log in through their phone to answer questions and complete the work.
+When teachers give assignments, lessons, or assessments on Edulastic, students can log in through their phone to answer questions and complete the work.

 As the instructor, you’ll set up the assignment on a computer and deliver it as usual.
 Students can then complete their work on the device of their choosing: computer, tablet, or smartphone.